-Your Control Sheet shows the earliest nests have reached incubation day 14, when
+Your Control Sheet shows the earliest nests have reached incubation day 13 or 14,

-eggs normally start hatching.
-Carefully opening these boxes you see newly hatched
+when eggs normally start hatching.
+Carefully opening these boxes you should see

-young!
+newly hatched young!
 Be proud.
-Your careful management has permitted these little nestlings to be
+Your careful management has permitted these little

 Pick up a brood of nestlings one by one and cradle them in your cupped hand.